hemjay07/Audiophile/README.md

 ### What I learned
 - This project had a lot of complex layout; therefore, I had a lot of hands-on practice with grid and flexbox.
-I realized how much easier it is using gird template area for layout for different screens.
+I realized how much easier it is using gird template area for layout of different screens.

 Example:
   ```css